junxit/us-congress-bills-116/bill.md

     - **(B)** an inscription of the year “2022”; and
     - **(C)** inscriptions of the words Liberty, In God We Trust, United States of America, and E Pluribus Unum.
 - **(b)** *Selection* The design for the coins minted under this Act shall be—
-  - **(1)** selected by the Secretary after consultation with the Commission of Fine Arts and the National Purple Heart Hall of Honor, Inc.; and
+  - **(1)** selected by the Secretary after consultation with the Commission of Fine Arts and the National Purple Heart Honor Mission, Inc.; and
   - **(2)** reviewed by the Citizens Coinage Advisory Committee.

 ## § 5.
 Issuance of coins